pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 }
 ```

 Next, specify the entry point function for the firmware.
 This is ultimately where our startup code is implemented.
 We'll get to this in a moment.
 Call it `ResetHandler` or something similar.

-It's also convenient to calculate and store the desired initial stack pointer value in the linkerscript so that our startup code can use it without needing to know the final RAM address.
-We're actually going to want a variable and function pointer (for putting this in the vector table) to the initial stack pointer in our startup code, so I like to define duplicate symbols (this is purely a style preference).
+We need a symbol for the initial stack pointer that we can put in the vector table.
+Define that as well; I named it like a function since we'll use it as a function pointer in the vector table.

 ```
 ENTRY(ResetHandler)
-initial_stack_ptr = ORIGIN(RAM) + LENGTH(RAM);
 InitialStackPtr = ORIGIN(RAM) + LENGTH(RAM);
 ```

-Symbols specifying the minimum heap and stack sizes will also be helpful later in the linkerscrip and in our startup/system code.
-Pick reasonable values for you application and MCU (don't pick something too big if your MCU has limited memory).
+We also should define a max heap size symbol for use in the `_sbrk` syscall stub for memory allocation.

 ```
-min_heap_size = 0x200;
+max_heap_size = 0x200;
-min_stack_size = 0x400;
 ```

 Now the linkerscript just needs to outline how each section should be placed in memory.
 These are the minimum set of sections that need to be placed: